noahehall/theBookOfNoah/0current/hashicorp/nomad.md

 ## provisioning

 - wow made it to the end! you should now have enuff knowledge to deploy and operate a nomad cluster

+### general workflow

+- new jobs
+  - create a job specification
+  - plan and review changes with a nomad server
+  - submit job file to a nomad server
+  - review job status and logs
+- exiting jobs
+  - modify existing job file
+  - plan and review changes with a nomad server
+  - submit job file to nomad server
+  - review job status and logs

 ## examples